 QST Review: FT-101E, Feb 1976: Page 38.
 A 1-page QST update on the E-model.

 Misc Station Photos: Nice Station Photo #1, Nice Station Photo #2, Nice Station Photo #3, Nice Station Photo #4, Nice Station Photo #5

 Quick Tune-up Procedures

 If you have ever purchased a FT-101 transceiver without the Instruction Manual, you know it can be very intimidating to operate until you perform the tune-up process a time or two.
 Without 'tuning up' your transmitted and received signals really suffer AND could actually damage the tubes in the power amplifier.
-I always suggest that you obtain the Instruction Manual for any FT-101 radio or accessory you own.
+I always suggest that you download the Instruction Manual for any FT-101 radio or accessory you own.
 Even older radios have web pages that can provide you copies at very reasonable rates.
 An Instruction Manual was made for each and every FT-101 radio and accessory.
 These are free across the Internet.
 Even the FT-101 Service Manual is available (32MB PDF).
 See the FT-101 Repair Facilities section on this page for the link.
 No excuses!

 The FT-101 series is a very mechanical radio.
 The size, selection, and operation of this rig allow for very high-Q circuit tuning.
 It is a very strong point with the FT-101 series.
 As with any high-Q circuit, it must be continuously tuned for maximum efficiency.
 Once learned, it takes only a few seconds to perform.
 You should re-tune anytime you change bands, change antennas, or move a significant distance (in frequency) from where you last tuned up.
 This may be as large as 200 kHz on the 10 meter band (10-15 turns of the VFO dial) or as little as 15 kHz on the 160 meter band (one turn of the VFO dial).